UsmanTheGuy/UoG-Comp-1682-Group-Project/README.md

- This is and Ideas Management System for a UoG Comp1682 Group Project <br /> It Responsive for all devices.
+ This is an Idea Management System build for a UoG Comp1682 Group Project <br /> It Responsive for all devices.

 </div>